chavi-g/data-512/data-512-a2/README.md

 ## Data Source

-The data for the analysis has been collected from [Figshare](https://figshare.com/projects/Wikipedia_Talk/16731) The analysis focuses on two datasets- [Toxicity](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Toxicity/4563973) and [Personal Attacks](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Personal_Attacks/4054689)
+The data for the analysis has been collected from [Figshare](https://figshare.com/projects/Wikipedia_Talk/16731)  and the data schema can be found [here](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release).

-## Data Description
+The analysis focuses on two datasets- [Toxicity](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Toxicity/4563973) and [Personal Attacks](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Personal_Attacks/4054689)